top of page

 “I feel like the university is making a large misstep here because these communities are, one, not exclusive to the communities they aim to learn about; these are academic communities,” Lily Giannasi, Lavender House resident, said.

 Lavender House is a home of and for LGBTQ+ students and allies who want to learn about the communities’ lived experiences.
-Students do so by taking an introductory course to queer studies and engaging in weekly activities to create a supportive community.
+Students do so by taking a 3-credit introductory course to queer studies, which provides a foundation for the history and tradition of LGBTQ+ leadership and advocacy.
+Members also engage in weekly activities to create a supportive and affirming space on campus for students.

 Other clubs and organizations are still active, which aim to build a community for LGBTQ+ students.
-A large one is the Pride Center, which hosts numerous events throughout the year.
+A large one is the Pride Center, which hosts numerous events throughout the year and has smaller organizations within it, including Queer Media Club and Q*mmunity, a weekly support group in collaboration with Cook Counseling.
 Bing Bingham, the director of the Pride Center, shared that they do their best to foster community at the school.

 “It’s a huge campus, so it’s a big feat to try and get to everybody,” Bingham said.
 “We’re not going to and we definitely try.”